athenian-apcs/more-listeners-template-218b4a/README.md

-# Week 8 Day 1: GUI Classes and ActionListener Interface
+# Week 8 Day 2: More Listeners

-In class today, we'll be working with GUI Classes and the ActionListener Interface.
+In class today, we'll be working with more listeners.

 <br />